Hide messageView More

 They will place their other hand on your lower stomach area and press down to feel your uterus and ovaries.

-After the examination, you can get dressed.
+After the exam, you can get dressed.

 You may have a small amount of clear or bloody vaginal discharge after the exam.
 This is normal.
 You may want to wear a mini pad.